coffmanjrp/react-pixabay-image-gallery/README.md

 Or download the zip file.

-2. Run follow command to install the dependencies.
+2. Run following command to install the dependencies.

 ```
 npm install